ensdomains/subdomain-registrar/README.md

 The intended workflow is as follows:

  1. A new .eth registrar is deployed, but not yet activated.
 Users are advised of a migration date.
  2. Domain owners on the subdomain registrar set the transfer address for their domains to that of a 'migration contract' that will handle upgrading the domain to the new registrar and committing it to a new subdomain registrar.
-Users can verify this is the case, and since transfer addresses are immutable, can be guaranteed it will happen.
+ 3. Users have an opportunity to evaluate the upgrade path, and stop using their subdomains if unhappy with it.
- 3. The .eth registrar upgrade happens
+ 3. The .eth registrar upgrade happens.
  4. The domain owner calls `upgrade`, transferring ownership and performing the upgrade process.

 ## Built With